5l1v3r1/Sonarr-wiki/Sorting-and-Renaming.md

 ## SABnzbd
 - Disable TV sorting (Config -> Sorting -> Series Sorting)
 - Create a category for TV shows
-- Configure NzbDrone to use the TV category
+- Configure NzbDrone to use the TV category; ensuring the path back to your DroneFactory folder is accurate and reachable (if across a network)

 ## NzbDrone
 - The TV category for your download client (if applicable)